astoeckel/linprog2d/README.md

 # linprog2d ‒ Linear Programming Solver for 2D Problems

-`liblinprog2d` is a small C library for solving two-dimensional linear programming problems in linear time (with respect to the number of constraints) using Megiddo's algorithm.

-The library can also be compiled to JavaScript/WebAssembly.
+`liblinprog2d` is a small C library for solving two-dimensional linear programming problems in linear time (with respect to the number of constraints).
+It can be compiled to JavaScript/WebAssembly for use in web applications (4.9kiB gzipped).

 **[Launch interactive demo](https://rawgit.com/astoeckel/linprog2d/master/examples/linprog2d_interactive.html)**.